 Bees are amazing animals that play a critical role in global food security as well as providing income to professional beekeepers and enjoyment to hobbyists the world over.
 However, bees are constantly under threat from a range of devastating pests and diseases, many that are not present in Australia, as well as the impacts of chemicals and pollution.

-In NSW, beekeepers who own European honey bees (Apis mellifera) must register with NSW DPI.
+In NSW, beekeepers who own European honey bees (Apis mellifera) must register with NSW DPIRD.
 If you are a beekeeper in NSW, play your part in protecting our bee populations and the role they play in pollination by registering your hives.

 Compulsory registration helps us prevent the spread of unwanted pests and diseases including Varroa and tracheal mites.
 We are able to contact beekeepers and locate hives that may require treatment or inspection.